e-mail: bok@dhit.pl

 Apart from immense strength, neodymium magnets have the following advantages:

-• Key role in advanced technologically fields – are used in computer drives, electric motors, medical equipment and very advanced devices.
+• Key role in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: